fatesadeghi/AI-Wellbeing-Project/README.md

 The current repository contains the completed research pipeline covering:

 * personalized baseline construction
-* behavioral deviation detection
+* behavioral deviation analysis
-* primary and sensitivity thresholds
-* same-day statistical analysis
-* one-day lagged analysis
 * seven-day historical analysis
-* multiple-testing correction
-* final statistical summaries
-* ML data preparation
-* feature-availability analysis
+* participant-level correlation analysis
+* Wellbeing Index construction
+* seven-day temporal feature construction
-* personalized ML modeling
+* personalized machine-learning modelling
-* model evaluation
+* prediction evaluation
-* feature-importance analysis
 * methodological documentation
+* reproducibility documentation

 The statistical and machine-learning pipelines have been implemented and executed on the PMData participants.

-The current results support the **feasibility of studying personalized behavioral signals of well-being**, but they do not establish a clinically validated prediction system.
+The current results support the feasibility of studying personalized behavioral signals of well-being, but they do not establish a clinically validated prediction system.

 ---